Zirtual’s Biggest Threat is India, or the Philppines?

 “Your Biggest Threat is India.”

 Does the biggest threat really come from India?
-Possibily, but we don’t think so.
-We actually think it’s the Philippines, the third biggest English speaking country in the world, with an affinity for American culture.
+Possibly, but we don’t think so.
+We actually think it’s the Philippines, the third biggest English-speaking country in the world, with an affinity for American culture.

 Why You Should Outsource and Hire a Filipino Virtual Assistant

 - English Speaking – Although the native Filipino language is Tagalog, English is considered an official language of the Philippines and is widely spoken.
 It’s taught in schools and university qualifications are taught in English, making it a sought-after location for multi-national companies offshoring customer support and call centers.
-Individuals, small and medium sized businesses have also caught on that it’s the ideal place to find a personal virtual assistant.
+Individuals and small and medium-sized businesses have also caught on that it’s the ideal place to find a personal virtual assistant.

 - Young and Available Workforce – With a population of just over 100 million people, 54% of the population is under 25 years of age.
 Combine this with the hundreds of thousands of new college graduates each year and you can see why the Philippines is such a popular destination for outsourcing and hiring virtual assistants.

-- Loyalty – A trait which tends to get skipped over is the loyalty of Filipino assistants.
-Not only do they work hard, they are loyal and have an incredibly strong work ethic, which gives you the hallmarks of a top quality virtual assistant.
+- Loyalty – A trait that tends to get skipped over is the loyalty of Filipino assistants.
+Not only do they work hard, but they are also loyal and have an incredibly strong work ethic, which gives you the hallmarks of a top-quality virtual assistant.